-Business English: 19 Advertising Terms You Ought to Know
+Business English for Advertising: 19 Important Terms You Should Know

 If you’re in the business world, then you need to know something about advertising.

 I’m going to start you off today with the top 19 English terms used in the field of advertising.
-Each word will come with examples from actual news stories.
+Some of these words will come with examples from actual news stories.
 I suggest you click on the links to read the full articles and see how the vocabulary is used in different contexts.

 When you reach the end of this article, I’ll have three more advertising news stories for you to read in your free time.
 How about that?